PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
 The phase store
 remains exactly 128 IDs and 128 owners, and the managed unconsumed-result inventory decreases from 35 to 33.

+The next characterization freezes adjacent late final-shape boundary cleanup and terminal optional fan-out/singleton cleanup.
+The two children share the exact existing pass context through the already-created late-boundary context;
+the layout option continues to control only elementwise fan-out.
+Complete raw result schemas, child order, observation-only semantics, and the neighboring late-affine and terminal Conv/Pool/no-layout boundaries are preserved.

+Focused and reference-based affected sequential validation report `3 passed, 1 xfailed` and `419 passed, 1 xfailed`; the sole expected failure is the deliberately absent future owner.
+Production behavior, dependencies, TensorFlow isolation, the managed 33-result inventory, and the exactly 128-ID/128-owner phase store remain unchanged.